-- (3) Duties The Board of Ethics shall have the following duties: - (a) To establish procedures, rules, and regulations governing its internal organization and conduct of its affairs. - (b) To render advisory opinions with respect to the interpretation and application of this Code, as needed by MARTA management in its administration and application of the Code.
-Such advisory opinions will be requested for any matters certified by MARTA Chief Counsel as benefiting from a review by the Board of Ethics as well as matters requiring a second level of review after the MARTA Ethics Committee has rendered an initial finding and the persons affected by such initial finding who, after receiving such initial finding, elect to request a second level of review. - (c) To make recommendations to the MARTA Board of Directors in relation to matters brought before the Board of Ethics.
+- 3. Duties The Board of Ethics shall have the following duties: - a.
+To establish procedures, rules, and regulations governing its internal organization and conduct of its affairs. - b.
+To review and investigate, as necessary, any alleged violations of the Code, requests for advisory opinions or other matters referred to the Board of Ethics by the MARTA Chief Counsel or the MARTA Board of Directors. - c.
+To render advisory opinions with respect to the interpretation and application of this Code, as needed by MARTA management in its administration and application of the Code.
+Such advisory opinions will be requested for any matters certified by MARTA Chief Counsel as benefiting from a review by the Board of Ethics as well as matters requiring a second level of review after the MARTA management has rendered an initial finding and the persons affected by such initial finding who, after receiving such initial finding, elect to request a second level of review.

+d.
+To make recommendations to the MARTA Board of Directors in relation to matters brought before the Board of Ethics.